-Teachers and other staff (full-time, part-time and voluntary) at Al-Risalah School have a responsibility to take action to ensure that a child thought to be suffering or at risk of suffering significant harm should be reported to those who can take action to protect them.
-All prospective teachers, school employees and volunteers who have regular contact with pupils will be DBS checked, and only after a successful DBS check and references provided from previous employment if applicable, will the post be offered on a permanent basis.
-A DBS check will be requested when a conditional offer of appointment has been made.
+Teachers and other staff (full-time, part-time and voluntary) at Al-Risalah School have a responsibility to take action to ensure that a child thought to be suffering or at risk of suffering significant harm should be reported to those who can take action to protect him.
+All prospective teachers, school employees and volunteers who have regular contact with pupils will be CRB checked, and only after a successful CRB check combating all forms of prejudice and eliminating all forms of unfair discrimination.
+Staff at the nursery ensures that their actions support the School's Equal Opportunities Policy Statement which states: